 You can use Open Table on your computer or via its app.
 You tell Open Table where you are looking for a restaurant (there are lots of pre-made categories such as I-Drive/Sand Lake (a.k.a.
 “Restaurant Row”), Downtown Orlando, Kissimmee, Celebration, etc. I chose “Lake Buena Vista”), what date and time you’re looking for, as well as how many are in your party.
 As an example, I searched for a party of 2 for tomorrow at a very typical dinner hour, 6pm.
 I was able to find reservations at 23 of the 26 WDW area restaurants.
 If I expanded my search (an unusual time, or more days ahead of time), I could snag reservations at any of the 26 restaurants.

 Open Table does have its drawbacks – you have to sign up to make an account and provide your email address to receive information about your reservation.
 You also can only make a reservation up to about 90 days ahead of time (although if you’re booking that far ahead of time, you may as well just make an ADR through Disney).
+And there’s a chance that a restaurant that was formerly on Open Table’s list can be removed without notice – case in point, as of July, 2018, the restaurants with an asterisk (*) next to them, which used to accept Open Table reservations, do not appear to be accepting them at this time.
 But really, if your goal is to make a very last-minute reservation, Open Table can be a fantastic help!

 And I’ve just told you one of Joe and my best secrets about Disney restaurants – now that you know, save us a couple of last-minute reservations here and there, OK? 😉